Last updated:

 How long does it take to build credit from zero?

 You need at least 6 months of reported history before most bureaus generate a score.
-With consistent on-time payments on a secured card and/or credit builder loan, most people reach a 600–650 score at the 6-month mark and 680–720 by month 12.
+With consistent on-time payments on a secured card and/or credit builder loan, scores in the 600–650 range are common around the 6-month mark, and scores in the 680–720 range are possible by month 12.
 Scores above 740 typically require 18–24 months of clean history plus a mix of account types.
+Individual results vary.

 Does opening a secured card hurt my credit?